 So which is it, fewer blemishes in 3 days or more in 7 to 10?
 There aren’t any scientific studies of Sensiclear so there is no way to know for sure, but there is a great deal of information about one of its main ingredients, salicylic acid.

-Salicylic acid, if it’s used in the right concentration and at the right pH, breaks up the “glue” that holds dead skin cells together.
+Salicylic acid, if it’s used in the right concentration and at the right pH, breaks up the “glue” that holds dead skin cells together2.
 An overabundance of skin cell production in the lining of pores is what causes acne in the first place.
 As these cells eventually die, they stick together and clog skin pores.
 Salicylic acid breaks up the proteins that cause them to adhere to each other and allows them to be more easily cleansed away.

 There’s nothing about salicylic acid that causes breakouts of acne.
-If you use too much, however, you can have an allergic reaction (which will cause general redness but not pimples) or your skin might try to repair itself by making additional sebum (which will cause new whiteheads but not blackheads or pimples).
+If you use too much, however, you can have an allergic reaction3 (which will cause general redness but not pimples) or your skin might try to repair itself by making additional sebum (which will cause new whiteheads but not blackheads or pimples).
 If you really do break out in new pimples within two weeks of starting an acne treatment, it’s not working for you!

 Sensiclear says that its treatment is better than the dozens of other less expensive products that use salicylic acid because of the addition of Retextra, which it identifies as “Hydroxyanasatil Retinoate” and for which it claims to have a patent pending.
 There is not any chemical by that name, although this name would be an out-of-date way of identifying a real chemical called butylated hydroxyanisole.
-This chemical is added to vitamin creams and retinol to keep them from oxidizing when the container is opened.
+This chemical is added to vitamin creams and retinol to keep them from oxidizing4 when the container is opened.
 It really can’t preserve vitamin A in products that don’t contain vitamin A.

 While the application of butylated hydroxyanisole isn’t unique to Sensiclear, it is possible that the company uses it in a unique amount in the product.
 Perhaps the company is seeking to patent the use of a vitamin A stabilizer in a product that doesn’t contain any vitamin A. But isn’t it odd that the important active ingredient in an “all-natural” skin care product is a synthetic chemical?
 And this isn’t the only chemical in Sensiclear.